Why both Biden and Trump oppose Japan's takeover of US Steel – DW – 01/03/2025

 What could be the impact of Biden's decision?

-While it may preserve US Steel's independence, Biden's veto could leave the steelmaker struggling to secure the capital and technology needed to modernize.
+While it may preserve the independence of US Steel, Biden's veto could leave the steelmaker struggling to secure the capital and technology needed to modernize.

 It would leave the firm unable to compete against larger, better-funded global steelmakers like ArcelorMittal or Chinese rivals.

 US Steel could now face difficulties finding a buyer for the entire company.
-A cash and stock deal in August 2023 by rival Cleveland Cliffs was worth around half of the amount bid by Nippon Steel.
+A cash and stock deal in August 2023 by rival Cleveland-Cliffs was worth around half of the amount of the Nippon Steel bid.
 At the time, US Steel rejected the union-backed deal, and a few months later approved the Nippon Steel merger plan.

 By blocking the acquisition, Biden is also signaling to other international investors that they may face political and regulatory hurdles when bidding for US firms deemed critical for national security.